wuwx/M5Stack-IDF/README.md

-iTo use as a M5Stack component of ESP-IDF
+To use as a M5Stack component of ESP-IDF
 =================================================

 - Download and install [esp-idf](https://github.com/espressif/esp-idf)